 Grading procedures for each class will be sent home at the beginning of the year.
 Grades for PE, Band and Chorus will not be included in GPA.
 Semester exams will be comprehensive.
 Exams will be given in grades five through twelve.
 The exam will be counted as 20% of the semester grade.
+Grading practices will be fair and consistent within each grade.
 Points will not be taken off as a form of academic discipline.